leonardo-ra/PI/Setup/README.md

 `pip install git`

 **Step 2:** Copy the HTTPS of this repository and clone it to your machine.
-You can do so by runnign this comand as well **Adicionar imagem** :
+You can do so by running this command as well **Adicionar imagem** :

 `git clone https://github.com/leonardo-ra/PI.git`